 This is how I decided to marry my husband after two weeks and how I’ve selected our homes.
 I gathered information but then made an intuitive decision.
 Listening to my gut has served me well.

-Simply noticing how we show up in life is super helpful.
+Simply noticing THE TRUTH OF HOW we show up in life is helpful

 Alas, being an emotional human being can be messy.